We have information you must know before you buy the FJ Cruiser.

 Because the FJ Cruiser has wide C-pillars that may interfere with the driver's rearward vision, a rear sonar system and a rearview camera are included in the Convenience Package, to warn the driver of the proximity of objects when the transmission is in Reverse.
 We had no trouble parking the FJ in urban settings on our test drive, nor did we have to move into strange positions to see stoplights through the upright windshield.

-Powering the FJ Cruiser is Toyota's 4.0-liter V6 engine, a proven motor also used in the 4Runner, Tacoma and Tundra.
-The engine pumps out 239 horsepower and 278 pound-feet of torque, the sort of grunt that comes in handy when traveling off-road or when towing.
-The 2009 Hummer H3's standard five-cylinder engine makes as much horsepower, but 37 fewer pound-feet of torque; while the Jeep Wrangler Unlimited Rubicon comes up short in both horsepower and torque, with 37 and 41 less, respectively, compared to the Toyota.
+Powering the FJ Cruiser is Toyota's 4.0-liter V6 engine, well-proven in the 4Runner, Tacoma and Tundra.
+It develops 258 horsepower and 270 pound-feet of torque, the sort of grunt that comes in handy when traveling off-road or when towing.

 The Toyota V6 not only is strong, but clean and fuel-efficient as well.
-It earns the FJ Cruiser a LEV-II (low-emission vehicle) rating from the federal government and, depending on drivetrain configuration.
+It earns the FJ Cruiser a LEV-II (low-emission vehicle) rating from the federal government.

 The Toyota FJ Cruiser is quite capable off road, even more so than the highly capable 4Runner on which it is based.
 The FJ offers better approach and departure angles, a shorter wheelbase, and a higher ground clearance.

 Of the three drivetrains available, those primarily interested in the unique design statement made by the FJ Cruiser will likely opt for the two-wheel-drive setup.
 This is not the setup we would choose.